9 Reasons Seoul South Korea is a Must Visit City

 That boom transformed it to the world’s 4th largest metropolitan economy

-River Hans passes through the city; the major port city of Incheon and some satellite cities that are included in the Greater Seoul area.
+River Hans passes through the city; the major port city of Incheon and some satellite cities.
+Such cities that are included in the Greater Seoul area.
 Eight mountains, with Namsan Mt. in the middle, surround the city.

 Seoul South Korea 4K .City – Sights – People